-- If your kid isn’t pedalling, then it’s quite heavy to tow them along behind you.
+- If your kid isn’t pedaling, then it’s quite heavy to tow them along behind you.

 - No matter how much you shim them, trail-a-bikes are a bit wobbly.
-They get easier as kids learn how to balance, but in the beginning, kids will knock you about a bit, and it’s quite hard on your shoulders to hold everything steady.
+They get easier as kids learn how to balance, but in the beginning, your kid will knock you around, and it’s quite hard on your shoulders to hold everything steady.

 - Child bike seats are FUN.
 The view is good.
 They can easily talk with you.
 We zap-strapped toys and snack containers to the bike seat, and it was always fun.